imohmmed/sports/replit.md

 ### UI/UX Decisions

 The frontend is built with React, TypeScript, and Vite, utilizing `shadcn/ui` components based on Radix UI primitives.
 It features a "new-york" style dark theme by default, with an RTL-first design and comprehensive Arabic language support achieved using Tailwind CSS.
 Typography uses Cairo for Arabic and Inter for Latin text.
 The design is inspired by premium sports streaming platforms, featuring Netflix-style card layouts, responsive grid layouts, and animated transitions for an enhanced user experience.
-Video playback is handled by HLS.js, supporting adaptive streaming, quality selection, and cross-browser fullscreen functionality (including native iOS Safari fullscreen support via webkitEnterFullscreen).
+Video playback is handled by HLS.js, configured as **LIVE broadcast mode** with seeking disabled, low-latency streaming, quality selection, and cross-browser fullscreen functionality (including native iOS Safari fullscreen support via webkitEnterFullscreen).

 ### Technical Implementations